 Honors faculty are known for their teaching excellence and passion for working with students.
 Drawn from across Westminster's many departments, programs, and colleges, Honors faculty participate in the program because they enjoy teaching highly driven students, they find interdisciplinary approaches to their subjects satisfying, and they value the excitement that team-teaching provides.

 Richard Badenhausen (Honors)

 Richard's 2004 book, T. S. Eliot and the Art of Collaboration (Cambridge UP) was called by one critic "...perhaps the most interesting critical study of Eliot in a decade."
-A former board member of the National Collegiate Honors Council, Badenhausen has directed Westminster College's Honors program since 2001.
-He received the college's Gore Excellence in Teaching Award in 2014.
+Currently the vice president of the National Collegiate Honors Council, Badenhausen is also the dean of the Honors College and has taught at Westminster since 2001.
+He received Westminster’s Gore Excellence in Teaching Award in 2014.

 Kara Barnette (Philosophy)

 Kara specializes in American philosophy as well as philosophical issues related to race and gender.
 Her current work focuses on cross-generational atonement for historical atrocities.

 Karlyn Bond (Music)

 Karlyn has taught in Honors since 1997.
 She holds a DMA in piano performance from the University of Southern California.
 Her other areas of interest are literature, religion, philosophy, and history.

 Bill Bynum (Math)